 There are different tog sleeping bags available across the brands so you can choose a weight that suits the weather that you are experiencing at that time.

 I recommend using a 2.5 tog in winter and a 1 tog in summer!
 Bear in mind that I live in Ireland where the weather can be pretty grim all year round!

-I find the use of a sleeping bag means that any tending to baby during the night is nice and settled.
+I find the use of a sleeping bag means that any tending to the baby during the night is nice and settled.
 You are able to do everything while keeping them in their sleeping bag – even a nappy change!
-I do recommend however that if you baby requires changing at night you look to sleeping bags that zip at the bottom and up the side rather than up the front for easy access!
+I do recommend however that if your baby requires changing at night you look to sleeping bags that zip at the bottom and up the side rather than up the front for easy access!

 Keep them in their bag while feeding, settle them and snuggle them – then back into their sleep environment they go without any fuss.

 Remember that consistency is key when it comes to helping a baby achieve your family sleep goals.
 By including a sleeping bag in their sleep routine you are including a stepping stone that they will recognise and will give them the signals that sleep is coming.